 In today's Unsure?
 Insure! episode we run through a list of client red flags.
 If ignored these can lead to problematic client relationships or poorly run projects.
-These are the factors that contribute to claims against freelancers.
+These factors contribute to claims against freelancers.

 Red flag #1: Clients who want the moon on a stick